Enugu Enugu State, Nigeria Travel Guide

 Maximize your visit during the wet season (Enugu's "off-season") with these tips.

-Maintain adaptcapability to weather changes for a smooth trip.
+Maintain adaptcapability to weather changes for an easy trip.

-If your main interest is cultural festivals, plan your trip for the dry season (November-February) or specifically for the New Yam Festival (late August/early September).
+If your main interest is cultural festivals, plan your trip for the dry season (November-February) or particularly for the New Yam Festival (late August/early September).

 Festivals bring increased crowds and demand for services; booking ahead of time is advisable.